 My Egyptian feet were happy feet back then!

 I wear my good shoes for special occasions.
-To preserve their quality, I presently buy cheapo flats to wear for one summer until they have served their time and become, like so many other pieces of merchandise from China: disposable non-goods.
+To preserve the quality of my cherished ballet flats that were made in Italy of Italian leather (purchases circa 2012), I took to buying cheapo flats to wear for one season, until they have served their time and become, like so many other pieces of merchandise from China: disposable non-goods.

 It is not clinging to my youth to want to own shoes from factories in America.
 During that halcyon era, I procured at outlet stores “seconds” or “irregulars” from the American leather factories that hawked shoes of inferior quality to the poorer among us.
 Those shoes were pretty and pretty comfortable to wear.
 “Seconds” would look like firsts today.

 The decisions by CEOs and company founders to morally bankrupt their own companies, at the expense of the American worker, and in the face of the consumer — those unconscionable and crass actions will not be forgotten by the American consumers who have had to put up with 25 years — a quarter of a century — of wretchedly declining quality among the most basic of merchandise: The Shoe.

 The Hatchet Men in charge of the Corporation have succeeded only in destroying the essence of the company they were brought in to save.
 And a big part of their spiel to the Buying Public was: We Care!

 We care, my foot!
 The Buying Public cares too, about quality shoes Made in the U.S.A.